naruto-o/Instagram_Flutter_Clone/README.md

 **Client**: Flutter, Provider

 ## Feedback

-E-mail me
-at
-shikharsharma968@gmail.com
-or tweet me
+If you have any feedback, please reach out to me at namanrivaan@gmail.com

 # instagram-flutter-clone-master
 # instagram-flutter-clone-master